dhiasaadlaui/simplecrudphp/README.md

 # 1 - create MySQL database named "clubdb"
-# 2 - import the scriptdatabase file into the new DataBase
+# 2 - import the databasescript.sql file into the new DataBase